fleetdm/fleet/articles/deploy-software-packages.md

 * To allow users to install the software from Fleet Desktop, check the “Self-service” checkbox.

-* To customize the conditions, click on “Advanced options”:
+* To customize installer behavior, click on “Advanced options.”

+> After the initial package upload, all options, including the self-service setting, pre-install query, scripts, and even the software package file, can be modified.
+When replacing an installer package, the replacement package must be the same type, and be for the same software, as the original package.

+#### Pre-install query

-    * **Pre-install query**: A pre-install query is a valid osquery SQL statement that will be evaluated on the host before installing the software.
+A pre-install query is a valid osquery SQL statement that will be evaluated on the host before installing the software.
 If provided, the installation will proceed only if the query returns any value.

+#### Install script

-    * **Install script**: After selecting a file, a default install script will be pre-filled.
+After selecting a file, a default install script will be pre-filled.
 If the software package requires a custom installation process, this script can be edited.

-Learn more about [install scripts](https://fleetdm.com/learn-more-about/install-scripts).
+#### Post-install script

-    * **Post-install script** A post-install script will run after the installation, allowing you to, for example, configure the security agent right after installation.
+A post-install script will run after the installation, allowing you to, for example, configure the security agent right after installation.
 If this script returns a non-zero exit code, the installation will fail, and `fleetd` will attempt to uninstall the software.

+#### Uninstall script

-    * **Uninstall script** An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page.
+An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page, or if an install fails for hosts running `fleetd` 1.33.0 or later.
 Like the install script, a default uninstall script will be pre-filled after selecting a file.
 This script can be edited if the software package requires a custom uninstallation process.
-Learn more about [uninstall scripts](https://fleetdm.com/learn-more-about/uninstall-scripts).

-> After the initial package upload, all of these options, including the self-service setting, pre-install query, scripts, and even the software package file, can be modified.

 ### Install a software package on a host